mdhasim01/autonomous_vehicle_and_robotics/README.md

 # Autonomous Vehicle and Robotics Simulation

-A Python-based simulation for autonomous vehicle control with machine learning capabilities.
+A Python-based simulation for autonomous vehicle control with PyTorch machine learning capabilities.

 ## Features